AndrewSimons3/react-native-practice/README.md

 This QR code acts as a tunnel that will automatically compile any changes you make in your code, giving you instant and automated feedback.

-Expo Snack lets you to run complete React Native projects in the browser.
+Expo allows you to work on a React Native app in the browser, with a live preview of the code you’re working.

-React Native Paper
+React Native Paper for styling and design